virevolai/logos-shift-client/README.md

 - **No Proxying**: Direct calls without the overhead of proxying, ensuring no additional latency.
 - **Keep Your OpenAI Key**: We don't need access to your OpenAI key.
 Ensure it stays confidential and with you.
+- **A/B rollout***: When your finetuned model is ready, it can be rolled out automatically as an A/B test!
+No additional steps needed.
 - **Finetune with Feedback**: Provide feedback on whether a result was successful or not based on its unique ID.
 This is used to have better finetunes for your model.
 - **Truly Open Source**: Extend and modify as per your requirements.
 - **Dynamic Configuration**: Gets server configuration automatically.